ericdequ/Sports/data/blog/Football/C/handling_stunts_and_twists_staying_on_assignment.md

 # Handling Stunts and Twists: Staying on Assignment

 Defensive stunts and twists can wreak havoc on offensive schemes if not properly countered.
 These intricate plays involve defensive linemen and linebackers exchanging gaps to confuse the offensive line and disrupt the backfield.
-In this article, we'll delve into strategies for handling these maneuvers, emphasizing communication, quick recognition, and maintaining assignment discipline.
+In this article, well delve into strategies for handling these maneuvers, emphasizing communication, quick recognition, and maintaining assignment discipline.

 ## Communication: The First Line of Defense